• I want to know my income will last as long as I need it to

 +£100 £0 68 6%

-What the examples above demonstrate is that if Susan was to take £18,000 from her pension savings as a regular income, then she would run out of money quite early into retirement.
-For it to last her lifetime (estimated to be age 89*) she would either need to contribute even more into her pension, take more investment risks (depending on her attitude to risk), or she would have to take less of an income from her savings.
+What the examples above demonstrate is that if Susan was to take £18,000 from her pension savings as a regular income, then she would either need to amass a sizeable pot to turn it into a guaranteed income (Annuity) of £18,000, or maintain a higher risk investment strategy through retirement via income drawdown, or she would have to take less of an income from her savings.
 In addition there’s a 1 in 4 chance that Susan would reach the age of 96 meaning her pension income could have to last for 28 years after she retires.

 * Find out how long your pension may need to last (opens external site in new window)